BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 However, 31 misclassified claims could still be high when we consider the monetary values (say a fraud classified as legit could result in thousands of dollars).

+Next on the agenda is to experiment with Xtra Gradient Boost(XGBoost).
+XGBoost has been linked to perform well on such activites as fraud detection where there is the class imbalance problem

 ![data info](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/confusionF.png?raw=true)